anuj-m-sharma/NFL-Analysis/README.md

 **Data Resource:**

-[Fantasy Pros] (https://www.fantasypros.com/) Relative attributes that we are interested in using from the data for our project: Position: Running Back, stats: ruhshing yards per game, rushing attempts per game(the time in which the running back carries the football), and touchdowns per game.
+[Fantasy Pros] (https://www.fantasypros.com/) Relative attributes that we are interested in using from the data for our project: Position: Running Back, stats: rushing yards per game, rushing attempts per game(the time in which the running back carries the football), and touchdowns per game.

 **Future Work:**